1. Anjuli (Not For Sale)Oil Pastel on Board 12” x 18”

 This painting is entirely out of my imagination.
 I visualized this ‘moon rise’ and distant light house at early night and came up with this.

 This an attempt by me to be ‘cubical’ impressionist.
-The is a painting of a roadside creek in Adirondak mountains in upstate New York
+This is a painting of a roadside creek in Adirondack Mountains in upstate New York.

 This was the scenery my wife and I had at a restaurant in Northern Iceland facing the Arctic Ocean at breakfast.
-The retched and cold weather often brings out spectacular scenes.
+The wretched and cold weather often brings out spectacular scenes.

 In this painting, I have tried to catch the Bougainvillea flowers, the shadows, the reflections as well as the light coming through the window of a restaurant.

 30. Breakfast TableOil on Canvas 20” x 20”

 The play of morning sunlight and the shadow it creates is a compelling theme in this painting.